davideberly/GeometricTools/README.md

   posted a workaround, listed below, and asked for status on the exception.
 The only response regarding status was posted on 14 June 2023 indicating that "... there are people working on this, trying to find a fix."
 The exceptions still occur through driver version 546.01 released on 31 October 2023.
+And they also occur with the NVIDIA Studio driver version 546.01.

   WORKAROUND: This assumes you have checked the box in the MSVS Exception Settings window that says "<All C++ Exceptions not in this list>".
 If you do not have this